Create IAM Policies

-Create policies in Oracle Cloud Infrastructure Identity and Access Management (IAM) to provide a group of users permission to manage the lifecycle for Oracle Integration instances in Oracle Cloud Infrastructure Console.
+Create policies in Oracle Cloud Infrastructure Identity and Access Management (IAM) to provide service administrators Oracle Cloud Console access to Oracle Integration.

 Note